tellery/tellery/README.md

     </a>
 </p>

 Tellery is a BI tool connecting your data and team.
 As easy as using a notebook.
 As powerful as a data modelling tool.

-Instead of querying on tables and columns directly, Tellery users can operate on [data assets](https://demo.tellery.io/story/vtkequmHGz5QBD9WjVflU), which are well-maintained models in your workspace.
-It makes your metrics more consistent and easier to maintain.
+Instead of querying on tables and columns directly, Tellery users can ask questions against [data assets](https://demo.tellery.io/story/vtkequmHGz5QBD9WjVflU), which provides a semantic layer for your data.

+* Data asset let business users extract metrics without the assistance of analysts.
+* Building dashboards and reports on data assets make your business logic more consistent and easier to maintain.
-To deliver better value of the data assets, Tellery comes with a notebook interface and a bucket of building blocks.
-From reports to dashboards, you can tailor it to your need to unlock the value of data.
+* Tellery comes with a bucket of building blocks.
+From reports to dashboards, you can tailor it to your own need to unlock the value of data asset.

 ## Features

 - Familiar notebook interface where you can create charts and texts with drag-and-drop ease
-- Declare data assets using SQL and reuse them everywhere
+- Maintain business logic consistently and collaboratively
+- Let anyone on your team extract metrics without knowing SQL
+- Rich text styling and markdown syntax for telling story
-- Integrate with dbt repository and import dbt models as data assets
+- Smooth integration with dbt
 - A modern SQL editor with multi-tabs and auto-complete
-- Write analytical narratives using Markdown syntax
-- Capture exploratory analyses and associate them with bi-directional links
+- Capture ad-hoc analyses in a daily view
-- Collaborate and review work in real-time with multiplayer
+- Collaborate in real-time with multiplayer

 ## Supported databases